 THE AUSTRALIAN TERRIER

 The Australian Terrier is a small, sturdy, medium-boned working terrier standing about 10-11 inches in height at the withers.
 The body is rather long in proportion to height, with a long slightly arched neckline.
 Its head should be long and strong, with pricked ears, and dark, black-rimmed eyes.
 The coat is harsh and straight, about 2 inches in length all over its body, with a distinctive ruff and apron, and a soft, silky topknot.
-The tail is docked, leaving slightly less than one half, and should be held erect.
+Tail: Set on high and carried erect at a twelve to one o’clock position, in balance with the overall dog, a good hand-hold when mature, docked leaving slightly less than one half, or undocked from straight to curved forward.
+The tail set is of primary importance.
 Aussies come in three colors...
 Blue & Tan, Solid Sandy, and Solid Red.

 As befits their heritage as versatile workers, Australian Terriers are sound and free-moving, with good reach and drive.
 Their expression should be keen and intelligent, their manner spirited and self-assured.